ricky-scopely/my-utils/get-scrabble-latests-versions/readme.md

 [App center cli tool](https://github.com/microsoft/appcenter-cli) must be installed and available on your path

 # Caveats
-This was only tested on MacOS
+This was only tested on MacOS, but should work well in Windows propviding the prerrequisites are met, and that you invoke the ruby script manually instead of using the `scrapp` command as it is a bash script.

+On windows, try running
+`ruby get-latest-release-appcenter.rb`

+e.g:
+> `ruby get-latest-release-appcenter.rb --help`